Proteomics Core FacilitySample Preparation

 What is the minimum amount of protein required for MS analysis?

 To determine the weight of intact proteins, you should send at least 10 µg at a concentration not lower than 1 mg/ml.
 Usually this is sufficient to get a molecular weight determined under denaturing conditions.
 The situation for so-called ‘native’ conditions is entirely different.
 The required amount usually is much higher, but will totally depend on the composition, size, and purity of the protein.
 There are no standard conditions for this type of experiments, so this will be a matter of trial and error, and optimization of MS conditions.
-Another critical factor is the buffer composition (see below).
+Another very critical factor is the buffer composition (see below).

 In what buffer should I send my sample?